Level 3 Carpentry & Joinery Apprenticeship

 What will I learn?

 As an advanced site carpenter, you will normally work on a building site or in domestic and commercial premises, preparing and installing complex and often bespoke building components such high quality doors, shaped linings, staircases with turns, and complex wall and floor units.
 You will also be erecting bespoke structural carpentry (inclined roofs and joists) and erecting complex roof structures such as inclined roofs with hips, valleys, and dormers.
-Other skills include:
+Other skills include how to:

 - Utilise a range of advanced trade skills which allow you to carry out complex carpentry work to highly skilled standards and tolerances.
 This includes measuring, marking out, fitting, cutting, splicing, finishing, positioning, and securing